lucko515/fully-connected-nn/README.md

-# Titanic Kaggle - Clustering
+# Fully Connected Neural Network - Numpy, Tensorflow and Keras

 The Kaggles mushrooms dataset classified with fully connected neural networks.
 The dataset is pretty simple and we can easily achieve 100% accuracy with most of models.